Sanvi-sharma/Internship_DataMonk/README.md

         Project: Google Cloud Clone

 1. Linux

-    a.Linux in Everyday Life
+    a.
+Linux in Everyday Life

-    b.A foundational section to understanding how Linux powers everyday computing, from servers to desktops.
+    b.
+A foundational section to understanding how Linux powers everyday computing, from servers to desktops.

           Project: Ubuntu Installation

-    c.Hands-on project to install Ubuntu on a virtual machine.
+    c.
+Hands-on project to install Ubuntu on a virtual machine.

           Project: Permission Exercises

-    d.Worked on Linux permission exercises to learn file and directory access control.
+    d.
+Worked on Linux permission exercises to learn file and directory access control.

           Project: Installation and Maintenance Exercises

-    e.Gained experience in software installation and system maintenance.
+    e.
+Gained experience in software installation and system maintenance.

           Project: Desktop Customization

-    f.Focused on personalizing the desktop environment for better productivity and usability.
+    f.
+Focused on personalizing the desktop environment for better productivity and usability.

 3. Git

-    a.Version Control
+    a.
+Version Control

-    b.Introduced to the basics of version control using Git.
+    b.
+Introduced to the basics of version control using Git.

-    c.Learned the core commands and concepts of Git, including repository setup, commits, and branches.
+    c.
+Learned the core commands and concepts of Git, including repository setup, commits, and branches.

-    d.Git Workflow: Covered how to work with Git branches, merges, and resolving conflicts.
+    d.
+Git Workflow: Covered how to work with Git branches, merges, and resolving conflicts.

-    e.Collaborating with Git: Learned how to collaborate on projects using Git, including remote repositories like GitHub.
+    e.
+Collaborating with Git: Learned how to collaborate on projects using Git, including remote repositories like GitHub.

           Project: GitHub Repository

-    f.Built and managed a GitHub repository to store project files and collaborate with others.
+    f.
+Built and managed a GitHub repository to store project files and collaborate with others.

-5. SQL
+3. SQL

-    a.Why Relational Databases?
+    a.
+Why Relational Databases?

-    b.Introduced to relational databases and their importance in storing structured data.
+    b.
+Introduced to relational databases and their importance in storing structured data.

-    c.SQL in Everyday Life: Learned how SQL is used in daily tech operations, from queries to data management.
+    c.
+SQL in Everyday Life: Learned how SQL is used in daily tech operations, from queries to data management.

           Project: Learn SQL

-    d.Hands-on exercises focused on learning and implementing SQL queries.
+    d.
+Hands-on exercises focused on learning and implementing SQL queries.

-    e.Getting Started with SQL: Introduced to basic SQL commands such as SELECT, INSERT, UPDATE, and DELETE.
+    e.
+Getting Started with SQL: Introduced to basic SQL commands such as SELECT, INSERT, UPDATE, and DELETE.

-7. Docker
+4. Docker

-    a.Working on My Machines
+    a.
+Working on My Machines

-    b.Learned how Docker helps in managing containerized applications in development environments.
+    b.
+Learned how Docker helps in managing containerized applications in development environments.

-    c.Containerization: Introduced to containerization and how it differs from virtualization.
+    c.
+Containerization: Introduced to containerization and how it differs from virtualization.

-    d.Getting Started with Docker: Covered how to install Docker and create containers.
+    d.
+Getting Started with Docker: Covered how to install Docker and create containers.

-    e.Docker Concepts: Learned essential Docker concepts like images, containers, volumes, and networks.
+    e.
+Docker Concepts: Learned essential Docker concepts like images, containers, volumes, and networks.

-8. Cloud Computing
+5. Cloud Computing

-    a.How Internet Works
+    a.
+How Internet Works

-    b.Introduced to the basics of networking and how the internet facilitates cloud computing.
+    b.
+Introduced to the basics of networking and how the internet facilitates cloud computing.

-    c.Hosting on Local: Learned how to set up a local server environment for hosting applications.
+    c.
+Hosting on Local: Learned how to set up a local server environment for hosting applications.

-    d.Why Cloud Computing: Understanding the importance and benefits of cloud computing in modern businesses.
+    d.
+Why Cloud Computing: Understanding the importance and benefits of cloud computing in modern businesses.

-    e.Business of Cloud Computing: Explored the economics and business models surrounding cloud computing.
+    e.
+Business of Cloud Computing: Explored the economics and business models surrounding cloud computing.

-    f.Intro to AWS: Gained hands-on experience with AWS cloud services, starting with basic setup.
+    f.
+Intro to AWS: Gained hands-on experience with AWS cloud services, starting with basic setup.

         i.S3 Basics: Learned how to use Amazon S3 for object storage and managing data. ii.EC2 Instances & S3: Worked with EC2 instances and how they integrate with other AWS services like S3.

             Project: Google Cloud Clone

-    g.Built a project to simulate some functionalities of Google Cloud using cloud services.
+    g.
+Built a project to simulate some functionalities of Google Cloud using cloud services.

 Conclusion